 Challenging Our Students: Incoming students are assessed for math and language arts placement and these placements are re-evaluated every fall.
 Based on annual assessments students are placed in appropriate Language Arts and Math classes to address differential learning.

 Standardized Testing: In Grades K-2, three times a year, Presentation administers an online formative assessment called "Children's Progress.”
 Children's Progress (www.childrensprogress.com) is an adaptive assessment of major grade-appropriate language arts and mathematics concepts.
 The assessment helps teachers pinpoint how to best challenge and support each child as the student progresses through the primary grades.

 In grades 3-8, we administer the Stanford-10 because it is the test used by the most academically rigorous public, private and parochial schools nationwide.
 Our students score exceptionally well when stacked up against students at the top schools in the country.
 Through small class sizes, small group learning and differentiated instruction, we strive to help every student achieve their very highest potential.
-Last year, the average Presentation student score was in the 82nd percentile in Total Reading and in the 88th percentile in Total Math.
-45 students (45% of our students tested) scored in the 95th percentile or higher on either Total Reading or Total Math which qualifies them to participate in the Johns Hopkins Center for Talented Youth Gifted Program (the leading non-profit gifted studies organization in the US).
+Last year, all classes, 3rd-8th grade tested above average in Total Mathematics and Problem Solving, and 43% of the student body qualified to sit for the John Hopkins Gifted and Talented exam.

 College Matriculation: While we are still a relatively new school with few graduates of college-going age, Presentation graduates have gone on to attend Princeton University, Stanford University, Boston University, New York University, University of Virginia, Tufts University, UCLA, Dartmouth College, Berkeley and numerous other highly selective colleges.